Design

 The most popular roof materials and designs include asphalt shingles, metal roofing, slate roofing, clay tiles, and wooden shakes.
 Each of these roof materials has unique properties that make them ideal for certain climates and environments.

-Metal roofing is highly durable and can last up to 50 years with minimal maintenance.
+Metal roofing is highly durable and can last up to 50 years with minimal maintenance, making it a much sought-after choice for Commercial Roofing.
+It is also energy efficient and can help reduce cooling costs in hot climates.

 It is worth discussing each of these options with a professional roofer because they know from experience just what difference they can make to your home and budget.